JaxSulav/DLModels/README.md

-# Facial Expression Classifier Collection
+# Deep Learning Models Collection

-This repository hosts three innovative Streamlit applications designed for facial expression classification and image generation.
-Each app utilizes different deep learning models to perform tasks ranging from facial expression recognition to generative adversarial network-based image production.
+This repository has three Streamlit applications for facial expression classification and image generation.
+Each app has different deep learning models to perform tasks from facial expression recognition to WGAN with GP image generation.

 ## Apps Overview

 1. **Face Expression Classifier** (`facecls_stream.py`)
-   - Recognizes facial expressions from uploaded images.
+   - Recognizes facial expressions from uploaded images using transfer learning on EfficientNet.
 2. **Face Expression Classifier with CNN** (`face_clscnn_stream.py`)
-   - Advanced model using convolutional neural networks for more accurate expression recognition.
+   - Advanced model using convolutional neural networks for expression recognition.
 3. **WGANGP Streamlit App** (`wgangp_stream.py`)
    - Utilizes a Wasserstein GAN with gradient penalty to generate new facial images based on learned distributions.